JoshBrodieNZ/daily-reo/_posts/2024-05-07-mahi-kāinga.md

+---
+title: Mahi kāinga (and other kinds of mahi)
+---

 Mahi kāinga means: Homework.

 Lots of different words are formed by adding a specifying word after 'mahi'.
 My mahi kāinga today is to learn a few of them: